Our Mission

 Staff

 In 2021, we created and staffed a full-time Executive Director position for the very first time in our history.
-This position is currently supported by two part-time staff members, and contractors.
+This position is currently supported by three part-time staff members, and contractors.

 - Executive Director: Patrice Murphy

-- GIS and Conservation Data Manager: Peter O’Donnell
+- GIS and Conservation Data Manager: Alec Woolf

 Our dedicated Board of Trustees represents both towns of Manchester and Essex, and brings a broad range of experiences and ideas to our organization.
 From the fiduciary responsibilities of owning land, and monitoring conservation restrictions, to the acquisition and stewardship of land, our trustees are fully engaged in our mission.
 Defending Shingle Place Hill and other tracts of land from inappropriate development has been a key issue for us, and our board has risen to the challenge while ensuring that we are also looking forward to the future to expand our conservation corridors.